min2ha/ukwa-site/content/target/68726/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brussels fears UK cabinet crisis may be a path to no-deal Brexit

 Political uncertainty in Britain following the resignations of Boris Johnson and David Davis made the possibility of a no-deal Brexit seem far more likely in the eyes of Brussels bureaucrats.
 Not because either side want it, but because time for EU-UK negotiations was simply running out.